eckertliam/vulpes/prototype/docs/ast_passes.md

 - Walks top-level declarations and binds their names to symbols.
 - Adds all locally declared symbols to the module’s symbol table.
-- Resolves all references to those names within the module body.
 - Does not link imported names to external symbols—that happens in a later import linking step.

 ## Export Collection Pass